 I actually use the Google Sitemap Generator for my blog but one thing to consider is that it will not pick up peripheral pages like forums etc.

-And I appear to have fixed the posting issue by just delving a little deeper into the Wordpress support forums!
+And I appear to have fixed the posting issue by just delving a little deeper into the WordPress support forums!
 Turns out it was a mod_security issue!

 Thanks for the offer.